-- providing technical tools and ensuring the sustainable management of wetlands and their natural resources;
+- providing technical tools for the sustainable management of wetlands and their natural resources;

 - creating stakeholder networks and partnerships between and within Mediterranean countries on issues pertaining to wetlands;

-- promoting and disseminating information on the “wise use” of wetland resources;
+- promoting and disseminating information on the sustainable use of wetland resources; and

 - putting into practice best practices of wetland management with “hands-on” projects in Mediterranean wetlands.